report

 HealthPlansGuide is independent and is not a government website.
 This report is educational source context; verify Marketplace savings, tax questions, FPL use, eligibility, and enrollment decisions through official sources.

-• It can organize official-source questions, timing checks, and documents to gather.
+• Use it to organize official-source questions, timing checks, and documents to gather.

 What changed for 2026